310mc/https-310mc.github.io-tl/source/_posts/wildland/minitalk/kanata_1.md

         </div>
         <div class="minitalk-option_content">
             {% bubble Kanata smile %}
-            fufu, you look like you understand why i was there now.
+            fufu, you look like you finally get why i was there now.

-            all the [paintings] were charming in their own way, and i could feel the love for [fish] in them.
+            all the [paintings] were charming in their own way, and i could feel the love for [fish] in each of them.
             {% endbubble %}
             {% bubble Kanata northinking %}
             it makes me want to draw something once i get home. i wonder what sort of [fish painting] i should go with…?